ontoinsights/deep_narrative_analysis/README.md

 These environment variables need to be set for the DNA application:

 * `PATH` needs to specifically include the GitHub project's dna directory (for ease of testing)
+* `GEONAMES_ID` (geonames.org) MUST be set for background information retrieval
+* `NEWS_API_KEY` (newsapi.org) MUST be set if the dna/v1/news API is used
 * `OPENAI_API_KEY`(openai.com) MUST be set and reference a billable account
 * `STARDOG_ENDPOINT`, `STARDOG_USER`, `STARDOG_PASSWORD` MUST be set (where STARDOG_ENDPOINT is the address of a Stardog Cloud instance - usage of the free tier is acceptable)
-* `GEONAMES_ID` (geonames.org) MUST be set for background information retrieval
-* `NEWS_API_KEY` (newsapi.org) MUST be set if the dna/v1/news API is used

 Other components that must be installed or set up are:

 * spaCy language model
   * Accomplished by executing "python3 -m spacy download en_core_web_trf"
 * Stardog Cloud
-  * The database, "ontologies", should be created and the files from the DNA _ontologies_ directory uploaded to it
+  * The database, "dna", should be created and the files from the DNA _ontologies_ directory uploaded to it's default graph
-    * Do not load any of the files in the sub-directories.
+    * Do not load any of the files in the ontologies_ sub-directories.
 They are provided for reference.
+    * As regards the database 'namespaces':
+      * Remove the entry for http://api.stardog.com/ (with no prefix name)
+      * Add an entry for 'urn:ontoinsights:dna:' (with no prefix name)
+      * Add an entry for 'urn:ontoinsights:dna:' (with the prefix name, 'dna')
-    * As regards the database configuration, the following settings should be used as DNA 'defaults':
+    * As regards the database configuration, when creating the database, use the stardog.properties file in the _tools_ directory
-      * edge.properties=true
-      * query.all.graphs=false
-      * query.timeout=5m
-      * preserve.bnode.ids=false
-      * reasoning.punning.enabled=true
-  * Also, the empty database, "meta-dna", should be created

 Make sure that you always upgrade the spacy model ("en_core_web_trf") when upgrading spacy itself.
 Also, when updating the model, if you run into the error, "cannot import name 'get_terminal_size' from 'click.termui'", make sure that you have upgraded the _typer_ package to the latest version (at least >= 0.4.1).